domiwk/didots/README.md

 ## **Dataset**
 This work was performed with the ADReSS and ADReSSo datasets that are available upon request at https://dementia.talkbank.org/.

-In this repository we will provide code to replicate the results but use a mock dataset instead.
+In this repository we provide code to replicate the results with a mock dataset.

 ## **Installation**
 ### **DiDOTS Dependencies**